aragihdev/aragihdev/README.md

 ## 🌱 About me

 I'm from the Brazil 🇧🇷.
-At the moment, I'm in FATEC college, looking for being more complete every day!
+At the moment, I'm in FATEC college, seeking continuous improvement!

 ## 🔨 Technologies that i use
 <div style="display: inline_block"><br>